-The composite boards will contract lengthways about 1mm per lineal metre depending on temperature.
+The composite boards will contract length ways about 1mm per lineal metre depending on temperature.
 For NewTechWood, the full contraction and expansion table is presented in the installation guidelines.
-Attention must be paid to these values when installing the decking, which is why the hidden fastener system is so important, because these hidden clips are designed to allow for the expansion and contraction of the timber composite boards.
+Attention must be paid to these values when installing the decking, which is why the hidden fastener system is so important because these hidden clips are designed to allow for the expansion and contraction of the timber composite boards.

 Fixing – Secret Clip System

-For a modern, clean look NewTechWood provide a secret fixed decking system where the clips are hidden in the gaps between the composite boards.
+For a modern, clean look NewTechWood provides a secret fixed decking system where the clips are hidden in the gaps between the composite boards.
 The clip slides into the grooved edge of the board and is screwed into the joist.

 5.5mm gap is the standard for most decks.
 The Mini-Gap Clip system is perfect for commercial installations where public safety may be an issue.
 The smaller gap protects against high heels becoming lodged in the gap, and also prevents leaves or tree nuts from getting stuck between the composite decking.
-This can allow you to have a maintenance free deck.
+This can allow you to have a maintenance-free deck.